Legio V Macedonica: Later centuries: Honors and evolution

 While remaining at Potaissa for most of the 3rd century, V Macedonica fought several times, earning honors.
 Valerian gave the Fifth the name III Pia III Fidelis; his son, Gallienus gave the legion the title VII Pia VII Fidelis, with the 4th, 5th and 6th titles awarded probably when the legion was used as a mobile cavalry unit against usurpers Ingenuus and Regalianus (260, Moesia).
 A vexillatio fought against Victorinus (Gaul, 269–271).

 The legion returned to Oescus in 274, after Aurelian had retired from Dacia.
 It guarded the province in later centuries, becoming a comitatensis unit under the Magister Militum per Orientis.
 It probably became part of the Byzantine army.

 The cavalry unit created by Gallienus was definitively detached by Diocletian, and become part of his comitatus.
 This unit was sent to Mesopotamia, where it successfully fought against the Sassanid Empire in 296, and then to Memphis, where it remained until becoming part of the Byzantine army.

 Legio V Macedonica is mentioned again in the Notitia Dignitatum, stationed in Dacia Ripensis, with detachments in the Oriental Field Army and in Egypt.

-Legio V Macedonica is again mentioned in both Antaeapolis and Heliopolis in inscriptions, which seem to have been detachments of the units in Memphis.
+Legio V Macedonica is again mentioned in both Antaeopolis and Heliopolis in inscriptions, which seem to have been detachments of the units in Memphis.
 The last inscription provides the date of 635 or 636, indicating that at least part of the Legion was in Egypt until just before the conquest of Egypt by the Arabs began in 637.
-This would make Legio V Macedonica the longest-lived Roman Legion known to history, spanning 680 years from 43 BC to 637 AD; the entire history of the Roman Empire in the Classical Era.
+This would make Legio V Macedonica the longest-lived Roman legion known to history, spanning 680 years from 43 BC to AD 637; the entire history of the Roman Empire in the Classical Era.